 This subject is designed to introduce you to the concepts associated with sustainability, stakeholder involvement, and indigenous culture interpretation in a tourism context.
 Key issues relating to the environmental, cultural and ethical issues involved in tourism development, the packaging of tourism products, the use of tourism resources and changing consumer preferences, are explored in the context of the overall tourism system.
 Theoretical knowledge and concepts will be brought to life through case studies, guest speakers, case studies and other experiential activities.

 |Faculty||Bond Business School|

-2. Discuss the development, roles and functions involved in the sustainable development of destinations and recognise the conflicts between the various stakeholders involved and the dynamics of the tourism industry.
+2. Explain the development, roles and functions involved in the sustainable development of destinations, recognising the conflicts between the various stakeholders involved and the dynamics of the tourism industry.